litexlang/litex-tutorial/Essentials/know.md

 Sometimes, we hope to claim some knowledge is correct by default.
 We could use `know` to claim it.

-On Proposition chapter, we claimed a empty Proposition `form_triangles`, which is obviously false.
+On Proposition chapter, we claimed an empty Proposition `form_triangles`, which is obviously false.
 But here we could claim it true by `know`:

 ```litex
 prop form_triangles(x, y, z R)